Tha Block Is Hot

 Tha Block Is Hot is the debut studio album by American rapper Lil Wayne.
 It was released on November 2, 1999, by Universal Records and Bryan "Baby" Williams' Cash Money Records.
 The recording sessions took place at Cash Money Studios in Metairie, Louisiana, with the executive production from Bryan "Baby" Williams and Ronald "Slim" Williams.
 The album was produced by Mannie Fresh.

+Background

-It was intended to be titled I Ride at Night.
+The album was intended to be titled I Ride at Night.

 Critical reception

 The Chicago Tribune wrote that "Wayne's appeal lies in his esoteric slang and squeaky-voiced phrasing."